Update 1 August 2022

 In theory, yes.
 But there are some differences of interpretation between EU countries regarding personal information and local laws may still differ.
 It will take some time before everyone is on the same page.
 For instance, some countries state that cookies may not be set before the visitor gives explicit consent (and you must be able to prove that), where others are more lenient.

 This makes GDRP compliance quite tricky business, especially when using CMS like WordPress, Drupal or Joomla since all of them set cookies out of the box.
-We may expect various extensions/plugins that prevent setting cookies initially, and indeed the free E-privacy directive extension for Joomla features this already.
+There are various extensions/plugins that prevent setting cookies initially, and indeed the free E-privacy directive extension for Joomla features this.

 Myth 9: “I don’t need to fill in a GDPR Data Register”